Is Bari Safe for Tourists? What You Should Know Before You Go

 Incidents of violent crime are rare in Bari, with the city reporting less than 11 cases in 2023, making it one of the safer cities in Italy.

-Is Bari Old Town safe?
+Bari Old Town

 Bari Vecchia, aka Bari Old Town, is the charming historic center of this city.
 It is a must visit for tourists with its winding streets, historic sites and cathedrals.
-While the old town felt lively and safe during the day, some parts can feel a bit isolated at night, particularly in less populated alleys.
-It’s best to stick to well-lit, busier areas after dark when walking in Bari at night
+While the old town is lively and safe during the day, some parts can feel a bit isolated at night, particularly in less populated alleys.
+It’s best to stick to well-lit, busier areas after dark when walking in Bari at night.

 Murat District

-3. Is it Safe to Walk in Bari at Night?
+Is it Safe to Walk in Bari at Night?

 We arrived in Bari Old Town at 11pm, hence our first encounter with the city was finding parking in one of the many parking garages next to the Bari Old Town, then walking late at night through the Old town to get to our accommodation.